ymy-k/DPText-DETR/README.md

   <a href="#Citation">Citation</a> |
   <a href="#Acknowledgment">Acknowledgement</a>
 </p >
-This is the official repo for the paper "DPText-DETR: Towards Better Scene Text Detection with Dynamic Points in Transformer".
+This is the official repo for the paper "DPText-DETR: Towards Better Scene Text Detection with Dynamic Points in Transformer", which is accepted to AAAI 2023.

 ## Introduction